 Called “something truly extraordinary” by composer Steve Reich, the Yale Percussion Group was founded in 1997 and is currently directed by Lecturer in Percussion Robert van Sice.
 The ensemble is comprised of YSM percussion students and performs concerts featuring solo and small-ensemble repertoire.
 Past programs have included works by such composers as Iannis Xenakis, Georgy Ligeti, Steve Reich, and Toru Takemitsu.
 The ensemble won the Percussive Arts Society’s International Percussion Ensemble Competition in 2009 and 2014.
 Members of the Yale Percussion Group have gone on to form such groups as the acclaimed quartet Sō Percussion and Sandbox Percussion and to perform with such ensembles as Lincoln Center’s Chamber Music Two, the Carnegie Hall Academy Ensemble, the Oslo Philharmonic, and the Orpheus Chamber Orchestra.

 The largest performing group at the Yale School of Music, the Yale Philharmonia offers training in orchestral playing and repertoire with a rigorous rehearsal schedule similar to that of a professional orchestra.
 The Yale Philharmonia performs concertos, new music by YSM composition students, and choral works in collaboration with Yale vocal ensembles, in addition to staples of the symphonic repertoire.
 Each season features concerts led by Principal Conductor Peter Oundjian and performances under the direction of acclaimed guest conductors such as John Adams, Krzysztof Penderecki, Marin Alsop, and Ludovic Morlot, among others.
-The orchestra performs in Woolsey Hall, Morse Recital Hall, and the Shubert Theatre and has also toured throughout the United States and Asia.
+The orchestra performs in Woolsey Hall, Morse Recital Hall, and has also toured throughout the United States and Asia.